Sohojoe/ActiveRagdollStyleTransfer/README.md

 ----

 #### Using this repro
-* Make sure you are using a compatable version of Unity (tested with 2018.4 LTS)
+* Make sure you are using a compatable version of Unity (tested with 2018.4 LTS and 2019.1)
 * To run trained models, make sure you: [add TensorFlowSharp to Unity](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-TensorFlow-Sharp-in-Unity.md)
 * To try different moves: Replace reference MoCap in animation tree and select the right ML-Agent trained model
 * See the [ML-Agents documentation](https://github.com/Unity-Technologies/ml-agents) for how to train